-Loans included loans and advances to customers and related accrued interest receivables.
+Loans included loans and advances and related accrued interest receivables.

-Note (1): All exposures arising from loans are fully secured by collateral as at 31 December 2019.
+Note (1): For the extent to which loans and advances are covered by collaterals, please refer to "collateral and other credit enhancement" under note 24 to the audited financial statements.
 Unsecured exposures disclosed in the above table are either because the relevant collateral is not considered as recognised collateral, or the carrying amount of such recognised collateral is subject to standard supervisory haircut in accordance with the Banking (Capital) Rules.